🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 If you don’t have the technical know-how or the required capital to run your own node, you can still participate in staking through delegation.
 This involves contributing your ETH to a validator who is already running a node.
 In exchange for letting them use your staked ETH, you’ll receive a portion of their rewards.

-While slightly lower than running your own node, you can still expect a return of around 4% to 6% APY.
-Delegation is a good middle ground for those who want to stake but don’t have the technical skills or resources for a validator node.
+You can still expect a return of around 3% to 4% APY with this method as of 2025.
+Therefore, delegation is a good middle ground for those who want to stake but don’t have the technical skills or resources for a validator node.

 Pooled Staking

 This is a convenient option for smaller ETH holders who don't have enough tokens to meet the minimum requirements for individual delegation.
-You can expect returns of around 3% to 5% APY.
+Using Rocketpool as the reference, you can expect around 2.5% to 3.3% APR with this method.

 Centralized Exchange Staking

-However, convenience comes at a cost.
-To be more specific, the exchanges manage the staking process.
-As a result, they take a cut of the rewards.
-This means you might earn less than with other methods, typically from 3% to 6% APY.
+Since exchanges manage the staking process, they take a cut of the rewards.
+This means you might earn less than with other methods this way, typically from 1% to 6% APR, depending on the staking flexibility.

 Solana (SOL)